sala7ly/Sala7ly-Fontend/README.md

 ## Description

 Welcome to the frontend repository of Sala7ly - your platform for efficient project management and collaboration.
-This backend is designed to support the core features of the Sala7ly platform, including user management, real-time chat, secure payments, and more.

 ## Libraries Used in This App